 Contrary to what your friends' photos suggest, Instagram isn't just a social network for selfies and brunch pics.
-In fact, Instagram has a whopping 700 million active monthly users as of September 2017 -- the last 100 million of which joined in the prior five months.
+In fact, Instagram has over 200 million businesses that use its platform and 90% of users follow at least one of them, according to recent data.

 Best Brands on Instagram